carolinarodrigues21/carolinarodrigues21/README.md

 ### Hi there 👋
 ## 👩‍💻About me
 - ⚛️ Physics Undergraduate Student at Federal University of Rio de Janeiro (UFRJ)
-- 💻 Working with Software Engineering at CERN

 ##
 ## 🔥Status: